The power of a myth in swimrun comes from the person or thing associated with the myth.

 What are the myths that are circulating in the world of swimrun?

 There are quite a few.
-Most involve swimrun equipment, what you do and don't need, what items of gear have a scientifically proven benefit, and what are the important things to do and remember in a race.
+Most involve swimrun equipment; what you do and don't need, what items of gear you should be using, and the important things to do and remember in a race.

-These myths come about by swimrunners seeing the top teams using certain items of equipment, and believing (falsely) that, because the most successful people use them, these items of equipment must be good.
+These myths come about because swimrunners see the top teams using certain items of equipment and following certain practices, and believing (falsely) that, because the most successful people use them, these items of equipment must be good.

 A psychologist would call this 'cognitive bias'.
 We all have this, but it can lead to poor decision making.